deivuh/deivuh.github.io/source/_posts/2014-03-15-mkv-srt-extractor-for-samsung-plex-users.markdown

 After I finally built the _Gunpla_ I got a couple years ago (Which I'll write about  later on).
 I felt more interested about the series, [Gundam 00](http://gundam.wikia.com/wiki/Mobile_Suit_Gundam_00).

-Since I watch most of the series and movies with [Plex](https://plex.tv), I set everything up was ready to watch it on the TV.
+Since I watch most of the series and movies with [Plex](https://plex.tv), I set everything up to watch these new series on my TV.
 The opening started to play, but there was something missing: The subs!
 Unless you understand Japanese, subtitles are essential.

-Unable to start watching it I tried to figure out whether it was my TV's Plex client or the Plex Media server configuration.
+Unable to watch anything, I tried to figure out whether it was my TV's Plex client or the Plex Media server configuration.
 Searching on the web, I found out that the problem was that Samsung's Plex App doesn't support embedded subtitles (e.g. subtitles contained in a MKV container file).

 But subtitle files on the same root directory were supported, so what I had to do was to use two tools form [MKVtoolsnix](http://www.bunkus.org/videotools/mkvtoolnix/):